the comfortable atmosphere of your cozy,

 balance between rustic pleasures and modern comforts:

-provide warmth and soft light the old-fashioned way, yet each cabin is
+provide warmth and coziness, and each cabin is

 equipped with a fresh-water tank, a portable flush-toilet and